ShkalikovOleh/FreshmanRAG_bot/README.md

 # FreshmanRAG_bot
-FreshmanRAG_bot is a Ukrainian Telegram bot designed to assist first-year students by providing answers to frequently asked questions using Retrieval-Augmented Generation (RAG) with a Language Learning Model (LLM).
+FreshmanRAG_bot is a Ukrainian Telegram bot designed to assist first-year students by providing answers to frequently asked questions using Retrieval-Augmented Generation (RAG) with a Large Language Model (LLM).
 Freshmen often have numerous questions, but they tend to ignore pinned messages and guides.
 This leads to repeated inquiries, making it challenging for volunteers to answer each of them.
 The bot aims to alleviate this burden by autonomously delivering answers or directing users to relevant links.

 ## Bot Functionality